Fisk Rewards Academic Merit

 Erastus Milo Cravath Presidential Scholarship

-Ella Sheperd Moore Scholarship
+Ella Sheperd Moore Provost Scholarship

 Fisk Performance Award for Music Majors

+Need-based aid is awarded on a case by case basis.
+Consideration will be given at the beginning of the Spring semester to applicants that have been accepted to the university.
 All students are required to complete the Free Application for Federal Student Aid.
-This is done online at www.fafsa.ed.gov.
+This is done online at fafsa.ed.gov.
 There is no firm deadline but families are strongly encouraged to file by February 15.
 The Fisk code is 003490.
 This code must be used in order for our Office of Student Financial Aid to receive your information and create a financial aid award.
 Financial aid awards are distributed electronically and typically received by families in late spring.